Vidhey012/Text-Extractor/README.md

 # TextExtractor
-A website which helps to extract text from pdf dox or any other url using pyhton flask
+A website which helps to extract text from pdf,doc,docx or any other url using python flask